tzaeschke/TinSpin/README.md

  * NT: PH:Number of NT-Nodes
  * NTinternal: PH:Number of NT-subnodes in all NT-Nodes

 Result statistics.
-The following columns give an indicator of the result returned by the test runs.
-For averaged results they contain the averages.
+The following columns give an indicator of the result returned by the _first_ test run, even if runs are repeated if they are faster than 2 seconds (default), see above.
+The counts should not vary much between runs, but using the first runs allows comparing the result counts of different tree as a basic form of correctness testing.

  * q1-n: Number of returned objects
  * q2-n: Number of returned objects